Robertrigo/robertrigo.github.com/dnd/_subclass/cavalier/blue rose.md

   - name: Calming Them Down
     lvl: 10
     desc: |
-      From 10th level, you can duplicate the effects of the *calm emotions* spell.
+      From 10th level, you can duplicate the effects of the <spell>Calm Emotions<spell> spell.
 Use the result of a Charisma (Persuasion) check as the DC.
 Once you use this ability, you can't use it again until you finish a long rest.

   - name: Inner Peace
     lvl: 15